Can You Put Milk In A Keurig? Is It Such A Terrible Idea?

 Can you put milk in a Keurig?
 The answer is No!
 A Keurig is a wonderful appliance to make a beautiful cup of customized coffee, but it’s not made for heating milk.

-We hope this article gives you detailed information about Keurig and how to fix it if you accidentally add milk into its water reservoir.
+We hope this article gives you detailed information about Keurig and how to fix it if you accidentally add milk to its water reservoir.